renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/khulnasoft_observability_backend.md

 Error: get connection: getting database handle ... # process actually gets started now
 ```

-At this point it should be possible to run `kdk start gitlab-observability-backend` successfully.
+At this point it should be possible to run `kdk start khulnasoft-observability-backend` successfully.

-Note that every time you run `kdk update` or `kdk reconfigure`, you must manually rebuild the `gitlab-observability-backend`.
+Note that every time you run `kdk update` or `kdk reconfigure`, you must manually rebuild the `khulnasoft-observability-backend`.